microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/03-MigrateToAzureVM/readme.md

 2. SSMS Object Explorer should have customer, lineitem, nation, orders, part, partsupp, region, and supplier tables.

+## Migrate other objects

+### Generate scripts

+1. Generate script for SQL login

+You should already have the script to recreate the SQL login from the pre-reqs

+2. Generate script for SQL Agent jobs

+TODO:

+3. Save these files on your local drive and "copy and paste" them into the c:\scripts folder of the new VM.

+### Migrate SQL logins

+1. Use SSMS to allow mixed mode auth and restart SQL Server

+3. connect to SSMS with Windows auth

+4. Execute the sql login script

-## Add SQL Agent job for update stats
+### Add SQL Agent job for update stats

-We will use SQL IaaS ext for auto backups
+We will use SQL IaaS ext for auto backups in the next module

+TODO: